Controlling local thermalization dynamics in a Floquet-engineered dipolar ensemble

 where $S^\mu(t) = \sum_i S_i^\mu(t) = \sum_i e^{i H_{\bm{g}}t} S_i^\mu e^{-i H_{\bm{g}}t}$ is the Heisenberg picture \textit{global} spin operator and $\langle\rangle_{+\hat{x}}$ denotes an ensemble average in the state where all spins are initially polarized along the $+\hat{x}$ direction.

-A representative Ramsey decay trace is shown for the Heisenberg Hamiltonian as the blue circles in Fig.~\ref{fig:fig2}(a), displaying an order of magnitude longer decay timescale than the disorder-decoupled native NV interaction Hamiltonian (gray points).
+As a validation of our Hamiltonian engineering tools, we first engineer the Heisenberg Hamiltonian $\lambda_{XXZ}=0$, which exhibits a global SU(2) symmetry and therefore preserves uniformly polarized initial states.
+As seen in Fig.~\ref{fig:fig2}(a), global Heisenberg dynamics display an order of magnitude longer decay timescale than the disorder-decoupled native NV interaction Hamiltonian (gray points).
 To characterize the timescale and shape of the decay, we fit the signal to a stretched exponential form $\mathcal{C}(t)\propto \exp(-(t/\tau)^\nu)$, where $\tau$ describes the characteristic timescale, and the stretching exponent $\nu$ encodes the shape (solid lines in Fig.~\ref{fig:fig2}(a)).
 In Fig.~\ref{fig:fig2}(b), the blue points show the decay timescale for a range of different XXZ Hamiltonians, normalized by the decay curve at the Heisenberg Hamiltonian, which is completely dominated by extrinsic factors.
-This shows a prominent peak around the Heisenberg Hamiltonian, a direct consequence of the global $SU(2)$-symmetry and associated conservation laws.
+Conversely, the prominent peak around the Heisenberg Hamiltonian confirms that the normalized decay is dominated by dynamics of the engineered Hamiltonian.

 While the Heisenberg Hamiltonian freezes the decay of any polarized initial state, it still induces dynamics in generic initial states, leading to local thermalization.
 To probe this local equilibration for generic initial states, we introduce a technique to measure the infinite temperature \textit{local} spin autocorrelators, despite only having access to native \textit{global} control and measurements, by leveraging the inherent large disorder of the system.
 We refer to this probe as a ``disorder-order" measurement~\cite{jeener1967nuclear}.
 It prepares the spins in a random product state encoding the local disorder strength on each spin to mimic an infinite temperature quench.